|

 • Classroom supplies if you’re a teacher

-Obviously, the specific documents you need will depend on your tax situation, but this is a general outline to get you started.
+The documents you need will depend on your unique tax situation, but this should give you a solid starting point.

 Why is the new year financial checklist so important?

-Most New Year’s resolutions don’t actually happen.
-Saying “I’m going to be better with money” is SO much harder than following a new year financial checklist because it’s not a clear goal.
+Most New Year’s resolutions don’t really stick.
+Saying “I’m going to be better with money” is much harder than following a clear financial checklist because it lacks specific goals.

-These 6 tasks will make a big impact on your money, and help you actually accomplish your goal of being better with money.
+These 6 strategies will have a big impact on your finances and help you actually follow through on your goal of managing money better.

 Similar Posts